-One of our friends and mentors for marriage is Dr. Dave Stoop.* At a marriage conference we participated in recently, Dave said, “Love is a continual process of seeking and losing emotional connection and then reaching out and finding it again.
+One of our friends and mentors for marriage was the late Dr. Dave Stoop.* At a marriage conference we participated in, Dave said, “Love is a continual process of seeking and losing emotional connection and then reaching out and finding it again.
 It is a living thing, and if we don’t attend to it, it begins to atrophy.”
 Nobody told us before marriage that it was going to take so much work to keep the fires burning in our relationship.
 Creating connectivity in a relationship is so much more about emotional connection than sexuality.
 Emotional connection centers on trust and security.
 Trust and security come from being willing to invest time and energy to your relationship.

 We have found that couples who are connected tend to talk about their relationship.
 They bring up both the positives and the negatives.
 They give up the need to be right all the time.
 Trust comes from yielding to the other person’s feelings and thoughts.
 Connection also comes from nonsexual touch.
 Some authorities say it takes eight to ten meaningful touches a day for a couple to thrive.
 It’s often the little things that bring connection.

 Too many couples ignore nurturing their relationship.
 They drift from the basics, and then one day they realize they have lost the connection.
 Remember that your love relationship is an active, living organism that needs to be fed and nurtured to stay healthy.
 As a physical therapist once told us, “I can tell you what to do to bring strength and health to your life; I can’t do the work to make it happen for you.”